likhithapothireddy/Stovekraft-AI-ML-UseCase/Feasibility Report.md

 ### Demand Forecasting Solution

 - **Feasibility**: The retail sales dataset is ideal for demand forecasting.
-The solution involves aggregating sales data, extracting seasonal features, and training time-series models (ARIMA, Prophet, or LSTM).
+The solution involves aggregating sales data, extracting seasonal features, and training time-series models.

 - **Technical Requirements**:
   - Need to clean and aggregate the data into time-series formats (daily, weekly, monthly).